RubySafi/EmailAccountManager/README.md

 When changing your primary email address, this tool helps you quickly identify which sites need to be updated.
 This ensures you do not miss critical services during the transition.

+Note: Although this application is designed to manage email-based registrations, it also supports using phone numbers in place of email addresses.
+You can freely enter phone numbers instead of emails if a service uses phone-based login.

 ## Technologies Used

 - WPF (.NET Desktop Application)